rocom-service/buildsystem/vb6/README.md

 Without these, this project would have been a lot harder.

 # Legal
-Please be aware that Visual Studio is a product of Microsoft and be mindful of there license agreement.
+Please be aware that Visual Studio is a product of Microsoft and be mindful of their license agreement.
-The Docker file uses `mcr.microsoft.com/windows/servercore` which is also a product of Microsoft.
-You can check there license agreement [here](https://hub.docker.com/_/microsoft-windows-servercore).